SHoeks/HomeRange/README.md

 ## Interactive map with data points

-Go the the interactive plot using this [link](http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html)
+Visit the interactive map with HomeRange data points using this [link](http://510867850.swh.strato-hosting.eu/Interactive_plot_locations_HR.html)

 ## The data can be downloaded and imported directly using the R package